kanselarij-vlaanderen/publication-legacy-conversion/README.md

 ## Reference
 ### API
 ```
-POST /ingest
+POST /ingest?range=startId,endId
 ```
-Endpoint to start a conversion
+Endpoint to start a conversion.

+A `range` query param can optionally be specified to run the conversion only on a subset of publications from the Access DB.